-Manyara is best used as a soft introduction to a safari.
-The scenic beauty of Manyara is the main reason to travel here and certainly deserves a visit.
-But the game viewing pales into insignificance compared to the quality of game viewing on offer in Tarangire, the Ngorongoro and the Serengeti.
-Being famous for its tree-climbing lions, flamingos, breathtaking scenery and the soda-ash lake in the centre makes it reason enough to visit here for a day.
+In the shadow o the escarpment of the Great Rift Valley, Lake Manyara is best used as a soft introduction to a East Africa safari.
+While the scenic beauty of this park certainly makes it worth a visit, the game viewing here pales into insignificance when compared with that on offer in Tarangire, the Ngorongoro and the Serengeti.
+Famous for its tree-climbing lions, flamingos, breath-taking scenery and the soda-ash lake in the centre, Manyara merits a day trip but not much longer.

-Lake Manyara's game concentrations are not nearly as high as surrounding parks but there are a number of unique species that are reason to safari here.
-Lake Manyara's tree climbing lions are the parks main attraction.
-Why these lions habitually climb trees is still up for debate but viewing a pride relaxing in an acacia tree is an incredible site.
-The park is also famous for its elephant, huge number of baboons and due to its varied landscape has an impressive range of other game including wildebeest, buffalo, hippo, flamingo, zebra, warthog, waterbuck, dik-dik and impala.
-The birding here is very good, especially raptors.
+The concentrations of game here is not nearly as high as in surrounding parks, but there are a number of unique species that give reason enough to safari here.
+The park's main attraction are Lake Manyara's famous tree climbing lions - why these lions habitually climb trees is still up for debate, but viewing a pride relaxing in an acacia tree is a remarkable sight!
+The park is also famous for its elephant and huge number of baboons, and its varied landscape supports an impressive range of other game including wildebeest, buffalo, hippo, flamingo, zebra, warthog, waterbuck, giraffe, dik-dik and impala.
+The birding here is also very good, especially raptors.

-The main activity for visitors to Lake Manyara is day time game driving.
-Recently the park has started to offer night safari and the camps deep inside the park are offering short walks.
-Staying on the Rift Valley, outside the park however does open up a wealth of activities with walking, village trips, hiking, and other activities such as mountain biking available at some lodges.
+The main activity for visitor is day time game driving, although the park has recently started to offer night safaris and the camps deep inside the park offer short walks.
+Staying in the Rift Valley outside the park however does open up a wealth of possibilities, with activities such as walking, village trips, hiking and mountain biking available at some lodges.